 But the accurate description of his fighting style is that he is an all-around fighter.
 There are no weak spots in Craig Jones’s game, so you must be one step ahead of him if you plan to defeat him.
 It can be hard sometimes, can it?

 Craig Jones B-Team Jiu Jitsu

 They later opened the new “B-team” gym.
 After picking his training partners’ side, Craig continued his career in Austin, Texas.

 Let me guess your question… what the heck does this mean?
 Nick Rodriguez is a perfect example of an “active control.”

 This is because he likes to stay on the tips of his toes.
 Otherwise, he constantly adds pressure to your chest or other areas of your body, disabling you from escaping the position.

 On the other hand, fighters who stay on their knees and stall or shrimp and explode to switch BJJ positions are the experts of “passive control.”
 Thanks to their skill sets, they don’t press too much, but you’re having difficulty escaping.

-Well, he’s mostly staying on his knees, working off the top, trying to fish for a submission finish, or earning points via control or dominant position.
+Well, he mostly stays on his knees, works off the top, tries to fish for a submission finish, or earns points via control or dominant position.

 However, he does everything way differently than, for example, Nick Rodriguez, who comes from a Greco-Roman wrestling background.